rafnicholson/first-bio-website/README.md

 # My Personal Website

-This project will be a brief biography.
+This project will be a brief bio on my coding journey.